Internship in Policy Department

 • Supporting the administrative and logistical work related to ENAR campaigns and/or events.

 • Participating in any other task related to the post as deemed necessary and appropriate by the Director, Policy Manager and Policy Officers according to the particular skills and competencies of the intern.

 • Excellent English proficiency with distinctive and proven writing skills.

 • Good knowledge of human rights, discrimination, and anti-racism.

 • Committed and flexible team-player, able to work in a multicultural environment.

 • Committed to the struggle against racism and the promotion of equal rights.

-Applications, including a detailed CV and a cover letter, are to be sent to ENAR, 60 Rue Gallait, 1030 Brussels, Belgium, or by email to firstname.lastname@example.org by 15 November 2013 (midnight Belgian time).
-Interested applicants should specify which department they are applying for, as well as an estimated date by which they would be able to start the internship.
+Applications, including a detailed CV and a cover letter, should be sent to ENAR, 60 Rue Gallait, 1030 Brussels, Belgium, or by email to firstname.lastname@example.org.
+Interested applicants should specify that they are applying for the 'Policy Department', as well as an estimated date by which they would be able to start the internship.